18. Stacks¶

 A stack is sometimes called a “last in, first out,” or LIFO data structure, because the last item added is the first to be removed.

 Stacks have numerous uses in computer science, including in the run-time stack used by operating systems to manage function calls.
+We will explore some of these in the exercises.

 18.3.
 Implemeting stacks with linked lists¶